-Ella has worked for several marine conservancy non-government organizations, including the cetacean charities ORCA, Hebridean Whale and Dolphin Trust (HWDT) and British Divers Marine Life Rescue (BDMLR), for whom she is a trained Marine Mammal Medic and currently the Area Coordinator for Argyll.
-Ella has presented countless public talks on the behavior, ranges, habits and conservation threats of our whales and dolphins to vastly ranging audiences; from groups of young children right up to filled auditoriums at the headquarters of HWDT partner, WWF.
+Ella has worked for several British whale conservancy charities, including ORCA and the Hebridean Whale and Dolphin Trust (HWDT) and is a British Divers Marine Life Rescue (BDMLR) marine mammal medic.
+She has a real passion for lecturing, and during her time in these different organizations has presented to vastly ranging audiences; from groups of young children right up to filled auditoriums at the headquarters of HWDT partner, WWF.

 National Geographic Explorer

 Join us for updates, insider reports & special offers.